omines/datatables-bundle/README.md

 every possible data source.
 Doctrine ORM comes bundled already, we intend to provide popular choices like Elastica, Doctrine DBAL and MongoDB out of the box as well.

-This library is near initial release, [only a few issues](https://github.com/omines/datatables-bundle/milestone/1) need to be resolved before a stable package will be tagged.

 ## Installation

 To install, use composer: